mpg/p256-m/README.md

 All modular operations are done in the Montgomery domain, that is x is represented by `x * 2^256 mod m`; integers need to be converted to that domain before computations, and back from it afterwards.
-Montgomery constants associated to the curve's p and n are pre-computed and stored static structures.
+Montgomery constants associated to the curve's p and n are pre-computed and stored in static structures.

 Modular inversion is computed using Fermat's little theorem to get